Easy 3-Ingredient Crock Pot Little Smokies

 Give the mixture a final stir before serving directly from the pot on the “warm” setting.
 Provide toothpicks on the side for easy snacking.

-For a silkier sauce, melt the jelly in a microwave-safe bowl for 20–30 seconds before mixing with the chili sauce.
+For a silkier sauce, melt the jelly in a microwave-safe bowl for 20–30 seconds before mixing with the chili Whisk the barbecue sauce and grape jelly together before adding it to the slow cooker so the sauce blends smoothly.

-If the sauce seems thin at the end, thicken it by removing the lid and cooking on HIGH for 15–30 minutes, stirring often.
+If the sauce seems thin at the end of cooking, remove the lid and cook on HIGH for 15–20 minutes to let it thicken slightly.

 Offer 3–5 sauce choices so guests can mix flavors.
-Classic BBQ, honey mustard, and spicy sriracha mayo cover sweet, tangy, and heat options.
-Put sauces in small bowls with spoons and tasting cards that note spice level.
+Classic BBQ, honey mustard, and spicy sriracha mayo Little smokies pair well with other easy party foods.

 Store cooled little smokies in airtight containers in the fridge for up to 3–4 days.
 Separate sauce from sausages if possible to keep texture firm.